 This DIY Rose & Chamomile Gift Set would make the perfect handmade gift for the rose-lover in your life!

-It’s composed of:
+It’s made up of:

 - Rose & Chamomile Bath Salts